DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-7-ect-intended-outcomes.md

 - Establishing a supportive and inclusive environment with a predictable system of reward and sanction in the classroom.
 - Giving manageable, specific and sequential instructions.
-- Checking pupils’ understanding of instructions before a task begins.
+- Checking pupils' understanding of instructions before a task begins.
 - Using consistent language and non-verbal signals for common classroom directions.
 - Using early and least-intrusive interventions as an initial response to low level disruption. - Responding quickly to any behaviour or bullying that threatens emotional safety.